graded-type-theory/graded-type-theory/README.lagda.md

 matches are disallowed for weak Σ and unit types as well as the identity type": the paper focuses on the erasure modality, which is non-trivial, and identity types are mostly ignored in the text.
-The statement in the code also has the condition "Neutrals-included holds or the context is empty", which for the soundness theorem is instantiated to "equality reflection is disallowed or the context is empty".
+The statement in the code also has the condition "equality reflection is disallowed or the context is empty".
 ```agda
 import Graded.Erasure.Consequences.Soundness
 theorem-5-1 =